Dueris/OriginsPaper/API-DOCS.md

 By default, a PowerType is an implementation of a Listener instance, so there is no need to add `implements org.bukkit.Listener` to your class.
 However, if you are creating an external plugin, you will need to register your Class as a Listener with Bukkit, as Calio doesnt do this automagically.
-If you are contributing, then there is no need because during registration of the Power, GenesisMC takes care of this.
+If you are contributing, then there is no need because during registration of the Power, OriginsPaper takes care of this.

 Now that we have created our PowerType, lets register it.
 Its as simple as adding calling this method: